 Buenos Aires, Argentina

+As long as the local health and safety regulations permit, students will stay in homestays following new health guidelines.
 A homestay provides an excellent opportunity for cultural immersion for a complete Argentine cultural experience.
 Students will be placed with carefully screened homestay families.
 Each family has at least one member that can speak English.
 The commute to class takes an average of 30 minutes by public transportation.
 Hosts may be nuclear families with young children, single professionals, young couples with no children, or older couples.
 Homestay housing includes two meals per day: breakfast and either lunch or dinner.
 Students are responsible for the other meals.
 Host families and students will decide meals together.